akashkumar-d/akashkumar-d.github.io/_publications/2023-03-01-alt-robust-erm-tolerance.md

 selected: true
 authors_note: "Authors listed alphabetically"
 abstract: |
-  Developing simple, sample-efficient learning algorithms for robust classification is a pressing challenge.
-Classical robust learning approaches often require exponential sample complexity and complicated improper rules.
-We study robust empirical risk minimization (RERM), where the learner outputs a hypothesis minimizing training error.
-RERM is known to fail to robustly learn VC classes, a bound we extend even to ‘nice’ settings such as bounded halfspaces.
-Motivated by this, we study a relaxed model of tolerant robust learning, in which the output classifier is compared to the best achievable error over slightly enlarged perturbation sets.
-Under geometric niceness conditions, we show that a natural tolerant variant of RERM suffices for γ-tolerant robust learning of VC classes over R^d, requiring only Õ(VC(H)·d·log(D/γ)/ε^2) samples for robustness regions of (maximum) diameter D.
+  Developing simple, sample-efficient learning algorithms for robust classification is a pressing issue in today’s tech-dominated world, and current theoretical techniques requiring exponential sample complexity and complicated improper learning rules fall far from answering the need.
+In this work we study the fundamental paradigm of (robust) empirical risk minimization (RERM), a simple process in which the learner outputs any hypothesis minimizing its training error.
+  RERM famously fails to robustly learn VC classes, a bound we show extends even to ‘nice’ settings such as (bounded) halfspaces.
+As such, we study a recent relaxation of the robust model called tolerant robust learning, where the output classifier is compared to the best achievable error over slightly larger perturbation sets.
+We show that under geometric niceness conditions, a natural tolerant variant of RERM is indeed sufficient for
+  $\gamma$-tolerant robust learning of VC classes over $\mathbb{R}^d$, and requires only
+  $\tilde{\mathcal{O}}(\mathrm{VC}(\mathcal{H})\,d\,\log(D/\gamma)/\varepsilon^2)$ samples for robustness regions of (maximum) diameter $D$.
 ---